aWildOtto/ASCII/README.md

 This is a messenger-like chat app but it requires user to solve ASCII puzzles in order to chat.

+For testing, you can open up chrome's(or any browser's) console.
+We tell you the answer there.

 ## Features:
     - Online/offline status
     - Online user list